Community Engagement & Volunteerism | The Power of a Helping Hand

 Making an Impact in Our Community

-UWSN’s Volunteer Center engages people in volunteer opportunities where they can share their talents, learn new skills and create positive change as individuals.
-The Volunteer Center also hosts large National Day of Service and Corporate Service Projects throughout the year.
+UWSN’s Community Engagement Team engages people in volunteer opportunities where they can share their talents, learn new skills and create positive change as individuals.
+We also host a large National Day of Service and Corporate Service Projects throughout the year.

-- More than 12,400 transformative volunteer opportunities were offered, across multiple areas across the community.
+- More than 14,559 transformative volunteer opportunities were offered, supporting multiple needs across the community.

-UWSN’s Volunteer Center regularly partners with local businesses and corporations to design days of service for their team members.
-Corporations repeatedly comment on the “esprits de corps” community service inspires in their workforce.
-We see that those that volunteer through the workplace are appreciative to have the opportunity to do so, and those that volunteer have a greater outlook on their work and in life in general.
-Along with making a difference in the lives of those living in southern Nevada, corporate teams who volunteer build morale, improve leadership skills, open lines of communication and help employees feel good about the organization they work for.
+We regularly partner with local businesses and corporations to design days of service for their team members.
+Corporations repeatedly comment on the “esprits de corps” in their workforce generated from community service.
+We see that those that volunteer through the workplace are appreciative to have the opportunity to do so, and have a greater outlook on their work and in life in general.
+Along with making a difference in the lives of those living in southern Nevada, corporate teams who volunteer build morale, improve leadership skills, open lines of communication and help employees feel good about the organization for which they work.
 We are able to create volunteer projects which support a variety of impact areas, including education, financial stability and health.
-The Volunteer Center is currently creating a multi-tiered education themed volunteer program.
-Volunteers will have the ability to engage in opportunities with a 2 to 3 hour commitment, a commitment of 3-4 hours on a monthly basis or an opportunity which will engage them on a weekly basis for 9-12 months and everything in between.
-These opportunities may be a perfect fit for a business to embrace or an individual from a large or small corporation.
+Please see our Guide to Changing Lives to find an opportunity.

 The Immeasurable Value of Volunteerism